caseyryan/dart_core_orm/README.md

 ## DROP TABLE

-You can drop a table by using the `dropTable` method
+You can drop a table by using the `dropTable` type extension method method

 ```dart
 (Car).dropTable(